How to keep your banking brand consistent after a merger

 1. Build flexibility into your brand guidelines

-When you first laid out the guidelines that govern how your brand presents itself, chances are you nailed everything down, from the colours you use to the position of your logo.
+When you first laid out the brand guidelines that govern how your brand presents itself, chances are you nailed everything down, from the colours you use to the position of your logo.

 Detailed style guides are a huge help for people in and outside your company, giving them the direction they need to stay on message.
 However, they can also become an obstacle to consistency when adapting your brand content to new markets.